 DeWalt DCD980M2 is another combo kit that packs a 20V Drill/Driver, two 20V XR lithium-ion batteries, a one-hour charger, a 360-degree side handle, and a kit box.

 DeWalt DCD980M2 features a variable speed trigger with 3-speed settings and 22-clutch settings to choose from.
-It’s designed with a heavy-duty ½” metal ratcheting chuck with carbide inserts and an LED work light with 20-second delay after you release the trigger.
+It’s designed with a heavy-duty ½” metal ratcheting chuck with carbide inserts and an LED work light with a 20-second delay after you release the trigger.

 - Includes batteries, charger and other additional components